Illinois vs. Northwestern NCAA Football Odds, Plays and Insights | November 27, 2021

 Northwestern Stats and Trends

-- Northwestern has three wins against the spread in 11 games this season.
+- In Northwestern's 11 games this year, it has three wins against the spread.

-- The Wildcats have covered the spread once this season when underdogs by 6.5 points or more (in six chances).

-- Northwestern's games this year have gone over the total in five out of 11 opportunities (45.5%).
+- Northwestern has gone over the point total in 45.5% of its opportunities this season (five times over 11 games with a set point total).

-- When Northwestern scores more than 22.6 points, it is 1-2 against the spread and 2-1 overall.
+- Northwestern is 1-2 against the spread and 2-1 overall when the team notches more than 22.6 points.

-- In games that Northwestern piles up more than 377.6 yards, the team is 2-2 against the spread and 2-2 overall.
+- In games that Northwestern piles up over 377.6 yards, the team is 2-2 against the spread and 2-2 overall.

-- The Wildcats have turned the ball over five more times (20 total) than the Fighting Illini have forced a turnover (15) this season.
+- This year the Wildcats have turned the ball over 20 times, five more than the Fighting Illini's takeaways (15).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.